-- (1) All existing staff and Councillors who have not entered into an agreement to pay arrears must do so within thirty days of the approval of this By-law by Council. - (2) All staff joining the Municipality must within thirty days sign an agreement to pay arrears. - (3) The repayment period for both Councillors and staff is not to exceed twelve months. - (4) All agreements with Councillors must not exceed the expiry date of the term of office.
+- (1) All existing staff and Councilors who have not entered into an agreement to pay arrears must do so within thirty days of the approval of this policy by Council. - (2) All staff joining the Municipality must within thirty days sign an agreement to pay arrears. - (3) The repayment period for both Councilors and staff is not to exceed twelve months. - (4) All agreements with Councilors must not exceed the expiry date of the term of office.